HTTPArchive/almanac.httparchive.org/src/content/en/2020/pwa.md

 ### Manifests preferring native

-`98.24%` of destop sites prefer native, and `98.52%` of mobile sites prefer native, this is a signal that there are many web applications that just have a manifest and isn't really a PWA yet, but is making use of the manifest to prefer native.
+`98.24%` and `98.52%` of mobile sites set the `preferred_related_applications` manifest property to not prefer native apps, but instead use web version where they exist.
+For the small percentage where this is set to `true` this is a signal that there are many web applications that just have a manifest but aren't really full PWAs yet.

 {{ figure_markup(
   image="pwa-manifest-preferring-native.png",